 Hyperspectral imaging is a technique which acquires the whole spectral information from each point of an image.
 Our innovation is a hyperspectral imaging device based on the concept of the Fourier transform spectroscopy and it employs a novel birefringent common-path interferometer.
 The device can work in the spectral range from the ultraviolet to the mid-infrared, and can be configured as a camera (e.g. for remote sensing) and as a microscope.

 The innovation of our device is the use of an ultrastable birefringent interferometer in the imaging system.
 In our apparatus, the light from the object of interest travels through the birefringent common-path interferometer, and is divided into two delayed collinear replicas.
 Their delay can be varied by the interferometer with robust, sub-optical cycle precision.
-For each delay, a two-dimensional detector acquires the interference pattern between them, which is then analyzed by taking the Fourier transform at each pixel of the bi-dimensional detector.
+For each delay, a two-dimensional detector acquires the interference pattern between them.
+The Fourier transform of the delay- dependent interferogram at each pixel of the bi-dimensional detector provides the intensity analyzed by taking the Fourier transform at each pixel of the bi- dimensional detector.
 Our scheme is characterized by exceptional long-time stability and sub-wavelength precision, thus enabling fast acquisition of spectral images with high frequency and space resolution.
 In addition, our birefringent device can be easily integrated both in remote-sensing cameras and in microscopes.

 - Mining applications;